python-discord/summer-code-jam-2020-qualifier/README.md

     128
     ```

 4. Blogs often feature a short section of an article on their front page.
 Write a method called `short_introduction` that has an `int` parameter named `n_characters`.
 The method should return a short introduction that contains **at most** `n_characters` from the start of the article's `content`.
-To avoid awkwardly cutting off text in the middle of a word, find and "cut" the text on the last space or newline character within the first `n_characters`.
-You may assume there's always at least one space or newline character within the first `n_characters`.
+To avoid awkwardly cutting off text in the middle of a word, find and "cut" the text on the last space or newline character within the first `n_characters + 1`.
+You may assume there's always at least one space or newline character within the first `n_characters + 1`.
     ```py
     >>> fairytale.short_introduction(n_characters=60)
     "'But he has nothing at all on!' at last cried out all the"